 – Rehearsals for Living, Leanne Betamosake Simpson and Robyn Maynard

 The walls and windows in the place I loved were important and intentional and meant a lot to me, but the home itself extended well-beyond them.
-In winter I loved the walls because they kept the heat in, in summer I loved then doors and windows wide open to allow for cool breezes to blow through and easy access to all the creatures I loved.
+In winter I loved the walls because they kept the heat in, in summer I loved the doors and windows wide open to allow for cool breezes to blow through and easy access to all the creatures I loved.
 Kids walked in randomly alongside other people’s pets, insects and sometimes even birds.

 Before the foundation and walls were built the land was covered in thick muck that I tried to dig into by hand to create ponds, but I didn’t have the muscle.
 The skunk cabbages thrived there, and frogs croaked with pleasure between March and June.